 This is a very informative tour using multimedia tools that explain the flavors, smells, etc. of whiskey.
 It’s followed by some whiskey tasting and a drink at JJ’s Bar.

 If you have time left…

 National Leprechaun Museum

-The following 3 museums are branches of the National Museum of Ireland, so the entrance is free.
-No reason to not visit them if you have some time left or if the weather is bad.
+The following three museums are branches of the National Museum of Ireland, so the entrance is free.
+No reason to not visit them if you have some time left or if the weather is terrible.

 National Museum of Ireland – Archeology

 Home to countless Irish objects of different ages, but it also has some displays from Egypt, Cyprus, and the Roman world.